About Us

 Employment Opportunities

-Outreach Ambassadors – We employ a small staff of undergraduate engineering students who support our outreach efforts throughout the community at events both on and off campus.
+Outreach Ambassadors – We employ a number of undergraduate engineering students who support our outreach efforts throughout the community at events both on and off campus.
 These students receive training in working with K-12 students and lead activities for both large and small groups.
 Students work on average 10 to 20 hours per month throughout the fall and spring semesters.

 Contact Us